locksec/eleventray/README.md

 or import with: `gpg --import path/to/public-key.asc`

 # Donate
 If you find ElevenTray useful and would like to support its development, consider becoming a [Patreon member](https://www.patreon.com/TheLockdown).
-I also host "The Lockdown - Practical Privacy & Security" [podcast](https://lockdown.media/podcast/).
+I also host ["The Lockdown - Practical Privacy & Security"](https://lockdown.media/podcast/).
 My Patreon members help support projects such as this and the show, but of course, it is entirely optional.
 Privacy is a human right, and I'm just trying to keep it that way.

 # License
 ElevenTray is open-source software licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.